Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 # 3) Tips

 **Combos** - The most reliable way to increase your combo counter is to use Soul Spin.
 It does less damage and doesn't push enemies (as long as its not empowered), and it can reliably stagger enemies when done in quick succession to make it safe to use.
-Taunting to make enemies replenish their missing health and make them more tanky is also a good idea.
+Another idea is to taunt the enemies when they're low health to make them go into Oogie Mode, which will replenish their health and make them more durable for more hits.

-**Taunt** - Taunt is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, even if they are already in Oogie Mode, to rack up !-points, as soon as they finish being "startled".
-A successful Taunt will also empower your next attack, similiar to charging up with either Square or Triangle.

-**!-Points through Dances** - You can earn !-points during the dances, but make sure that the buttons are pressed right at the center of the indicator.
-When done correctly, it'll be indicated with "Good".
+**Dances** - You can earn !-points during the dances, but make sure that the buttons are pressed right at the center of the indicator.
+When done correctly, the game will mark them as "Good".

 **Blue Souls** - Not only Blue Souls increase the damage you deal with Soul Robber, but it also extend the durability of your grabs, especially for Soul Cycle.